This is the Page,

 Hearth breads, Craft and Community, since 1988

 The origins of baking, domestic and artisanal, on Grand Manan are largely hidden in the mists of immemorial time.
 A reasonable guess would set the beginning with the original white, Loyalist settlement in the mid 1780's.
-There was some cultivation of wheat, as there was a grist mill (on the creek up Cedar Street, just below the juncture with Dock Road) and the bottom stone, perhaps from that mill, survives, outside the Grand Manan Museum (leaning against the front wall).
+There was some cultivation of wheat, as there was a grist mill (on the creek up Cedar Street, just below the juncture with Dock Road) and what appears to have been a top stone, perhaps from that mill, survives, outside the Grand Manan Museum (photograph on ''Bakery Benchmarks'').
 It is probable that baking was done in household brick ovens, of the beehive variety (The remains of one can still be detected on Ross Island, at the top of the field where the Loyalists first landed).
-The notion that there was likely such a baking tradition on the Island appears to have been swept away in what we might loosely term the period of industrializastion on the Island, attendant upon the apparently widespread adoption of wage labour in the third quarter of the 19th century via the general move into smoked herring, the capital-intensive assault on the Island's forests by the establishment of the steam sawmill at Dark Harbour, the erection of canning factories, and the establishment of regular, steam ferry service to the Mainland.
+The notion that there was likely such a baking tradition on the Island appears to have been swept away in what we might loosely term the period of industrializastion on the Island, attendant upon the apparently widespread adoption of wage labour in the third quarter of the 19th century via the general move into smoked herring, capital-intensive assault on the Island's forests by the establishment of the steam sawmill at Dark Harbour, the erection of canning factories, and the establishment of regular, steam ferry service to the Mainland.
 The last mentioned was coincident with the development of industrial or roller milled flour and commercial yeast on the Mainland, to say nothing of the pervasive adoption of the iron stove for cookery, heating and baking.
-In this latter develpment, we can readily surmise the appearance of the square loaf, encased in moulds ("tins"), for proofing and baking - the shape which in another generation or so was to reach an apotheosis in the Wonderbread loaf.
+In this latter develpment, we can readily surmise the appearance of the square loaf, encased in moulds ("tins"), for proofing and baking - the shape which in another generation or so was to reach a commercial apotheosis with ''Wonderbread''.

-When we first contemplated setting up a bakery here, there were many small, general stores up and down the Island, most without any exterior signs outside announcing their activities, just as there was a similar though lesser host of gas stations.
-Now there is effectively one significant retailer of food and gas, combined, the aforementioned Save Easy.
+When we first contemplated setting up a bakery here, there were many small, general stores up and down the Island, most without exterior signs outside announcing their activities, just as there was a similar though lesser host of gas stations.
+Now there is effectively one significant retailer of both food and gas, the aforementioned Save Easy.
 In setting out we wished to target industrial bread.
 In an ironic twist, it often turned out that our bread appealed to people who made their own, but found it easier/preferable to buy our's.
-A second irony is that the longer we have made bread the more antique have been the recipes and procedures we have adopted: linen clothe, wooden bowls and peels, and marble counters, notably; but also steep reduction of yeast quantities, incorporation of French sea salt albeit in diminished quantity, employment of pre ferments and long fermentations, major reduction in mixing intensities and times.
+A second irony is that the longer we have made bread the more antique have been the recipes and procedures we have employed: linen cloths for proofing, wooden bowls and peels, and marble counters, notably; but also steep reductions of yeast quantities, incorporation of French sea salt in diminished quantity, employment of pre-ferments and long fermentations, major reduction in mixing intensities and times.
 Probably the major irony, at least for the baker, is that despite the fundamental cheapness, goodness and democratic nature of our bread, its appeal has frequently been felt more by summer residents and others from away.
 In short, to a degree larger than wished, we have found ourselves in a niche market.
 In a way what we make is ordinary, pre-industrial bread.
 Just like woollen garments which have become upscale products, so our bread tends to be eaten elitely.
 Not at all our intention.

 These socio-economic trends which we have lived as an artisanal bakery are hardly isolated to Grand Manan.
-That the concentration of industrial food consumption has gone on apace here and on the Mainland is nonetheless forceful for being a banal observation.
+That the concentration of industrial food consumption has gone on apace here and on the Mainland is a banal observation, but none the less forceful for that.
 That we have found a niche in this system is perhaps not so similar as the Mainland experience, at least on the Anglo side of the national ledger; but it is broadly reflective of changes in traditonal French baking in France.**

-* The said mixer with said inscription resides in the bakery basement, where it found haven from its trip to "the dump", about ten years ago.
+* The said mixer with said inscription resides in the bakery basement, where it found haven from its trip to 'the dump', about fifteen years ago.

 **Steven L Kaplan, Le retour du bon pain, 2002.
 One of the main themes or arguments of this long and forceful book is that the return of good bread was not only a deliberate strategy on the part of several key actors and bakers, but also the road to survival of French bread and breadmakers.